Maria Rye opens law stationer’s office

 She previously chaired the Law Commission from 1996-99.
 In 2013, BBC Radio 4’s programme Woman’s Hour called her one of the 100 most powerful women in the United Kingdom.

 Baroness Rosalyn Higgins first woman elected to International Court of Justice

 She studied at Girton College, Cambridge, and at Yale Law School.
 She practised as a barrister and became Queen's Counsel in 1986, a bencher of Inner Temple.
 She has authored several influential works on international law, including Problems and Process: International Law and How We Use It (1994).
 She has received at least thirteen honorary doctorates.

-Dame Heather Carol Hallett became the first woman to chair the Bar Council.
+Dame Heather Carol Hallett elected the first woman to chair the Bar Council

 She had been vice-chair in 1997, and went on to become Treasurer of the Inner Temple in 2011.